Armenian Hayeren (Armenian)

 The two main modern forms of Armenian emerged during the 19th century when the traditional Armenian homeland was divided between the Russian and Ottoman Empires.
 Western Armenian developed among Armenians who had moved to Constantinople, while Eastern Armenian developed among Armenians living in Tbilisi in Georgia.
 Many newspapers in each of the variants were published and many schools for each variety were set up.
 This resulted in widespread literacy and to an increase in the amount of literature written in modern Armenian, rather than in the classical language.

-In the late 4th century AD, king Vramshapuh of Armenia asked Mesrop Mashtots, one of the officials in his chancellery and a prominent scholar, to create a new alphabet for Armenian.
+In the late 4th century AD, King Vramshapuh (Վռամշապուհ) of Armenia asked Mesrop Mashtots (Մեսրոպ Մաշտոց), one of the officials in his chancellery and a prominent scholar, to create a new alphabet for Armenian.
 Before then, Armenian had been written with 'cuneiform' scripts, which was deemed unsuitable for religious works by the Armenian Church.

 Mashtots travelled to Alexandria, where he studied the principles of writing and came to the conclusion that the Greek alphabet was the best alphabet in use at that time because there was an almost one-to-one correspondence between sounds and letters.
 He used this model to come up with a new alphabet, which he presented to the king when he returned to Armenia in 405 AD.
-The new alphabet was well-received and a new Armenian translation of the bible was published in 405 AD.
+The new alphabet was well-received and a new Armenian translation of the Bible was published in 405 AD.
 Other literary works soon followed.

 Notable features

-Eastern Armenian (Արևելահայերեն [Arevelahayeren])
+Eastern Armenian alphabet (Արևելահայերեն [Arevelahayeren])

 Eastern Armenian alphabet

-Western Armenian (Արեւմտահայերէն [Arevmdahayeren])
+Western Armenian alphabet (Արեւմտահայերէն [Arevmdahayeren])

 Western Armenian alphabet